Millions endure record cold without power; at least 16 dead

 In Chicago, a foot and a half (46 centimeters) of new snow forced public schools to cancel in-person classes for Tuesday.
 Hours earlier, along the normally balmy Gulf of Mexico, cross-country skiier Sam Fagg hit fresh powder on the beach in Galveston, Texas.

-The worst U.S. power outages were in Texas, affecting more than 4 million homes and businesses.
-More than 250,000 people also lost power across parts of Appalachia, and another quarter million were without electricity following an ice storm in northwest Oregon, according to poweroutage.us, which tracks utility outage reports.
+The worst U.S. power outages were in Texas, affecting more than 2 million homes and businesses.
+More than 250,000 people also lost power across parts of Appalachia, and another 200,000 were without electricity following an ice storm in northwest Oregon, according to poweroutage.us, which tracks utility outage reports.
 Four million people lost power in Mexico.

 Texas officials requested 60 generators from the Federal Emergency Management Agency and planned to prioritize hospitals and nursing homes.
 The state opened 35 shelters to more than 1,000 occupants, the agency said.

-More than 500 people sought comfort at one shelter in Houston.
-Mayor Sylvester Turner said other warming centers had to be shut down because they lost power.
+More than 500 people sought comfort at one Houston shelter.
+Mayor Sylvester Turner said other warming centers were closed because they lost power.

-After being without power since Monday, Natalie Harrell said she, her boyfriend and four kids began sheltering at a Gallery Furniture store in Houston.
-Harrell said the warming center at the store, owned by Jim McIngvale, has provided people with food, water and power to charge essential electronics.
+After losing power Monday, Natalie Harrell said she, her boyfriend and four kids sheltered at a Gallery Furniture store in Houston.
+The warming center at the store provided people with food, water and power to charge essential electronics.

 “It’s worse than a hurricane,” Harrell said.
 “I think we are going to be more days without light, that is what it seems like.”

-Blackouts of more than an hour began around dawn Tuesday for Oklahoma City and more than a dozen other communities, stopping electric-powered space heaters, furnaces and lights just as temperatures hovered around minus 8 degrees.
+Blackouts lasting more than an hour began around dawn Tuesday for Oklahoma City and more than a dozen other communities, stopping electric-powered space heaters, furnaces and lights just as temperatures hovered around minus 8 degrees (minus 22 degrees Celsius).

-Oklahoma Gas & Electric rescinded plans for further blackouts but urged users to set thermostats at 68 degrees Fahrenheit (20 degrees Celsius), avoid using major electric appliances and turn off lights or appliances they are not using.
+Oklahoma Gas & Electric rescinded plans for more blackouts but urged users to set thermostats at 68 degrees Fahrenheit (20 degrees Celsius), avoid using major electric appliances and turn off lights or appliances not in use.

 The Southwest Power Pool, a group of utilities covering 14 states, said the blackouts were “a last resort to preserve the reliability of the electric system as a whole.”